 - Plaintiff files a "Garnishment Affidavit."
-The affidavit must be based on personal knowledge, and must contain a sworn statement that the plaintiff has a judgment against the named defendant. - Attach a certified copy of the judgment or a copy of a valid Fi.
-Fa. - Once the paperwork is complete, Plaintiff is responsible for serving the garnishment action on both the garnishee and the defendant.
+The affidavit must be based on personal knowledge, and must contain a sworn statement that the plaintiff has a judgment against the named defendant. - Attach a certified copy of the judgment or a copy of a valid fi. fa. - Once the paperwork is complete, the plaintiff is responsible for serving the garnishment action on both the garnishee and the defendant.